BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Thailand if I want to avoid the worst of the crowds and still have great weather?
+When's the absolute best time to visit Thailand to avoid the worst of the crowds and still get great weather?

-For that sweet spot between good weather and fewer crowds, aim for the shoulder seasons: November to February (cool, dry season, but can be busy around holidays) or April to June (hot, but before the heaviest rains and major tourist influx).
-I personally love late October/early November; the rains are usually winding down, the landscapes are lush, and you get a bit more breathing room before the peak season really kicks in.
+For that sweet spot between pleasant weather and manageable crowds, aim for the shoulder seasons: November to February (cool, dry season, but busier) or March to May (hot, but fewer people before the rains).
+I personally love late November; the air is crisp, the humidity hasn't peaked yet, and you can still find some deals before the Christmas rush.

-Beyond the usual temples, what's a unique cultural experience I shouldn't miss in Thailand?
+Beyond the usual temples, what's a truly unique cultural experience you'd recommend in Thailand?

 What is the cheapest month to visit Thailand?